Residency Requirements: Graduate Students

 - You must be able to demonstrate by clear and convincing evidence that you have been continuously physically present in California.

 - During the 366-day period, you can be absent from California for a total of six weeks.
 If you exceed six weeks of absence, a resident classification will not be granted.

 If you are a continuing graduate student, the Residence Affairs Unit will require documentation to verify your date of arrival in California and request evidence of your presence in California during summer and holiday breaks (if needed).

 Sample documents we will request include:

 Arrival Date Documents

-Keep receipts/bank/credit card statements and pay stubs for nonacademic periods; please make sure they include your name and are not joint accounts.
+Keep bank account/credit card statements and pay stubs for nonacademic periods; please make sure they include your name and are not joint accounts.

 Summer Physical Presence Documents

 - Signed California employment offer